 The legacy she left behind is enormous, as evidenced by the long list that follows of her grandchildren and great-grandchildren.
 When a granddaughter died in childbirth in 1928, the Grafton (WV) Sentinel reported that the deceased was "a native of Barbour county, and a member of the Minard family, well known in the neighboring section..."

-Click here to view a chart listing the several score of known marriages between the Minerd-Minard-Miner and Mayle-Male families before World War II.
+Click to see the hundreds of known marriages between the Minerd-Minard-Miner and Mayle-Male families.

 Be sure to visit the TribalPages.com website compiled by Barb Nelson with significant excerpts from our research and website.

 Copyright © 2004-2008, 2014, 2021 Mark A. Miner